B. Grades

 5. Incomplete work and postponed final examinationsA student who has received permission for a mark of Temporary Incomplete in a course, or who has been authorized to take a makeup final examination in a course, is allowed the specified period of time to repair the deficiency in the course.
 If the deficiency is not repaired by a satisfactory performance within the stipulated time, then the designation TI (Authorized Temporary Incomplete) or ABX (Authorized Absence from Final Examination) is automatically converted by the registrar to the grade of F. See section H, Completion of Course Work, “Postponement of Final Examinations” and “Work Incomplete at the End of Term.”

 7. Majors, concentrations, and certificatesA transcript may show as a student’s major subject only a designation approved for that purpose by the Yale College Faculty.
-Major designations are listed under Majors in Yale CollegeAdditionally, transcripts show clearly defined concentrations or tracks of majors.
-Certificates are also listed on transcripts after degrees have been conferred.
+Major designations are listed under Majors in Yale CollegeAdditionally, transcripts show clearly defined major concentrations and certificates.
 Certificates are listed under Certificates in Yale College.

 8. Access to grades Access to recorded grades is available online to students in any Yale College course for which they have completed or actively declined to complete the online course evaluation form through the Yale Hub.
 Students have the opportunity to grant online access to their grades to certain other parties through the Proxy Management menu in the Student Information System.